Salisbury downtown

 Rowan County focused these grant funds on brick-and-mortar businesses.
 After the shut down on March 25, 2020, these businesses could no longer operate, but they still had to pay rent.
 Even though these are private businesses, many serve as community spaces between work and home where we routinely gather—coffee shops, dance studios, beauty salons, restaurants, and resale shops to name a few.
 Rowan County’s efforts helped these businesses remain open.

-Screenshot of samantha houston who received coronavirus relief fund money
+Screenshot of Samantha Houston who received coronavirus relief fund money

 Samantha Houston of Wicked Scissors Salon, a grant recipient.